-Our cow herd is the "secret sauce" in Shorthorn Select Semen because they are the dams of all the bulls we offer.
+Our cow herd is the "secret sauce" in Shorthorn Select Semen because they are the dams of all the bulls we offer (except for the Australian bulls).
 They live in a grass fed real world environment and over the years have been selected to the point that they have the genetics to produce bulls that work in any situation.
 Because we strive to have Shorthorn genetics that will work for everyone we place an enormous emphasis on temperament.
 The smaller producer/family is unlikely to have the facilities to deal with “bad attitude” cows.

 Over the next few years we will be adding to our sale semen list many different genetic combinations that will allow discriminating buyers to pursue their unique objectives in the Shorthorn business without being tied to the narrow genetic base of both the Show Shorthorn and Show Shorthorn Steer breeders.
-One of our main goals is to also increase the available genetic diversity to Native “Heritage” Shorthorn breeders so that even small breeders have access to old genetics for their cow herds.
-For too long most of the genetics in Native “Heritage” Shorthorns have traced to only one large Mid-West herd.
-We have broken out of that paradigm utilizing genetics from several Native “Heritage” Shorthorn herds to build our original base.
+One of our main goals is to also increase the available genetic diversity to Heritage “Native” Shorthorn breeders so that even small breeders have access to old genetics for their cow herds.
+For too long most of the genetics in Heritage “Native” Shorthorns have traced to one large Mid-West herd.
+We have broken out of that paradigm utilizing genetics from several Heritage “Native” Shorthorn herds to build our original base.